bion-slmn/vendor_management-/README.md

 ### GET /api/vendors/?page_size=any_number&page=any_number:

-Fetch a paginated list of vendors, with options to specify the page size and page number. default is page = 1 and page_size=10.
+Fetch a paginated list of vendors, with options to specify the page size and page number.
-The results are cached for 1 minute,
+By default, the page number is 1 and the page size is 10.

 > Example: This example returns only the first page and the first 10 vendors